WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 What agentic workflows need are compilers and interpreters that behave like verification oracles.
 These include structured diagnostics (machine-readable), stable error IDs and deterministic ordering, precise provenance ("this constraint came from this rule and this span"), reduced/minimal unsatisfiable cores (the smallest inconsistency witness), and actionable "fix-its" (edits with rationale).[^ClangExpressiveDiagnostics][^GCCDiagnosticsGuidelines]

 Why unsat cores matter is simple.
-An LLM is essentially a fuzzy translator of intent into code.[^LLMsTranslators] To help it converge, you must provide sharp counterexamples, not a thousand symptoms.
-A minimal unsat core is the densest possible feedback: "You got this specific promise wrong."
+An LLM is essentially a fuzzy translator of intent into code.
+To help it converge, you must provide sharp counterexamples, not a thousand symptoms.
+A minimal unsat core is the densest possible feedback: "You got this specific promise wrong."[^LLMsTranslators]

 ## Intent Versus Implementation